wavemotion-dave/GimliDS/README.md

 a speed that is comparable to the original Commodore 1541 floppy drive - that is: extremely slow.
 It could take 2-5 minutes to load a game this way.
 But if the game requires it, that's your only option.
 Recommended to snap out a Save State so you don't have to repeat the loading.

-Speaking of custom/fast loaders - if the game offers you the ability to disable the fastloader, take it!
-The standard loader is highly optmized in the emulator itself and custom/fast loaders are only going to cause you problems.
+Speaking of custom/fast loaders - if the game offers you the ability to disable the fastloader, then DISABLE it!
+The standard loader is highly optimized in the emulator itself and custom/fast loaders are only going to cause you problems.

 ![image](./pngs/mainmenu.png) ![image](./pngs/options.png)